 What Does Staging Involve?

-Staging is the art of making a home appealing to as many potential buyers as possible – after you do a deep cleaning and make any necessary repairs.
+Staging is the art of making a home appealing to as many potential buyers as possible.
 There’s more than one way to stage a home, but most staging involves the following three steps.

 1. Remove Personal Items